 Courses taken abroad should be certified by the director of the Middle Eastern studies concentration as fulfilling the appropriate course requirements.

-The following courses, offered on- and off-campus during the 2016-17 school year, count towards the Middle Eastern studies concentration:
+The following courses, offered on- and off-campus during the 2018-19 academic year, count towards the Middle Eastern studies concentration:

 ID 234 Human Geography of the Middle East